armory/docs/content/en/armory-enterprise/armory-admin/aws/add-aws-account.md

 ## Prerequisites for deploying to AWS

-* You installed Spinnaker with Operator or Halyard.
+* You installed Spinnaker with Operator.
-* You have access to the Spinnaker config files, and a way to apply them (`kubectl` for Operator or `hal` for Halyard).
+* You have access to the Spinnaker config files, and a way to apply them (`kubectl` for Operator).
 * If you're using Operator, you have a access to run `kubectl` commands against the cluster where Spinnaker is installed.
-If you're using Halyard, you have access to it.
 * You have permissions to create IAM roles using IAM policies and permissions, in all relevant AWS accounts.
   * You should also be able to set up cross-account trust relationships between IAM roles.
 * If you want to add the IAM Role to Spinnaker via an Access Key/Secret Access Key, you have permissions to create an IAM User.